MicrosoftDocs/PowerShell-Docs-Modules/reference/docs-conceptual/PSScriptAnalyzer/Rules/AvoidSemicolonsAsLineTerminators.md

 Lines should not end with a semicolon.

-> [!NOTE]
-> This rule is not enabled by default.
+**Note**: This rule is not enabled by default.
 The user needs to enable it through settings.

 ## Example